scottpdawson/scottpdawson/posts/running/lucifers-crossing-2016.md

 As always, I enjoyed the downhill single-track sections, and someone did a fantastic job with a brush hog keeping vegetation away from the trail margins.
 I watched the remaining distance tick down on my watch, and was grateful to make the final pitch down to the campground area for the finish, some much-needed water (I carried about 12 ounces with me and used it all) and some delicious watermelon.

 All in all, a fantastic day on the trails courtesy of [Red Newt Racing](http://rednewtracing.com/)!
 I came in 7th out of 117 with a 1:00:08.
-After getting back home, having a copious amount of coffee and watching the replay of the women's triathlon in Rio (amazing ...), I drew this gem as part of my [#365DayDraw project](/365-day-draw-sketching-each-day-in-2016/).
-Seems I was influenced just a _bit_ by the race's title.
+After getting back home, having a copious amount of coffee and watching the replay of the women's triathlon in Rio (amazing ...), I drew [this gem](https://twitter.com/scottpdawson/status/767447300641808384) as part of my [#365DayDraw project](/365-day-draw-sketching-each-day-in-2016/).
+Seems I was influenced just a *bit* by the race's title.

-{% tweet "767447300641808384" %}

 ## GPS Track